verrazzano/docs/content/en/docs/guides/migrate/install/weblogic/_index.md

 </div>
 {{< /clipboard >}}

-### How to install WebLogic Kubernetes Operator with OCNE 2.0
+### Install WebLogic Kubernetes Operator with OCNE 2.0
 To see what Helm values were used when installing the WebLogic Kubernetes Operator in Verrazzano:

 {{< clipboard >}}